 What a bank will offer

 Most high street banks will offer a period of free business banking.
 Usually this free period will last 12-18 months.
 After the free period has ended, your business bank account will be subject to a monthly service tariff made up of separate transaction fees.
-If the minimum monthly charge is not met through your transactions, you'll be charged the minimum monthly amount, which will typically range from £5-£7 per month.
+If the minimum monthly charge is not met through your transactions, you'll be charged the minimum monthly amount, which will typically range from £5-£7 per month and could be higher, depending on the terms of your account.

 Your free banking period will usually include: